Fast Chain-of-Thought: A Glance of Future from Parallel Decoding Leads to Answers Faster: Conclusion

 \section{Conclusion}

-In conclusion, this paper introduces FastCoT, a model-agnostic framework that leverages parallel decoding to improve the efficiency of the CoT reasoning task.
+In conclusion, this paper introduces FastCoT, a model-agnostic framework that leverages Jacobi decoding to improve the efficiency of the CoT reasoning task.
 By providing the language model with approximate tokens as a glimpse of the future, FastCoT reduces the time overhead associated with autoregressive decoding.
 Through extensive experiments, it is demonstrated that FastCoT achieves a significant reduction in inference time, up to $20\%$, with only a negligible drop in performance compared to the regular approach.
-This study also presents one of the first attempts to introduce speedups in the CoT reasoning task using large language models.
-Additionally, a Parallel Decoding framework is designed to support batch processing and KV-Cache, further enhancing the efficiency of the reasoning task.

-Overall, this work is the first time to explore accelerating the execution of Reasoning class tasks from a generation perspective, and explores what kind of data sets this method is suitable for.
-We believe we can pave the way for deeper future research.

-In conclusion, this paper introduces FastCoT, a model-agnostic framework that leverages parallel decoding to improve the efficiency of the CoT reasoning task.
-By providing the language model with approximate tokens as a glimpse of the future, FastCoT reduces the time overhead associated with autoregressive decoding.
-Through extensive experiments, it is demonstrated that FastCoT achieves a significant reduction in inference time, up to $20\%$, with only a negligible drop in performance compared to the regular approach.
-This study also presents one of the first attempts to introduce speedups in the CoT reasoning tasks, exploring accelerating the execution of Reasoning class tasks from a generation perspective and explores what kind of data sets this method is suitable for.
-We believe we pave the way for a deeper future research.
+This study also presents one of the first attempts to introduce speedups in the CoT reasoning tasks, exploring accelerating the execution of reasoning class tasks from a generation perspective.
+We believe we pave the way for deeper future research.